MemVerge/splash/CONTRIBUTING.md

   [SPLASH-05] Add HDFS implementation...
   ```
   So that Github will do the favor of creating a link from your PR to the issue.
-* Make sure that all the automatic verification for the PR is passing.
+* Make sure that all of the automatic verifications for the PR are passing.
 * Make sure you have a test to cover the change.
 * Test coverage of the overall project should not drop more than 0.5%.
 * If you are a new contributor, make sure to add your name to the contributors'